-Services that are covered for you What you must pay when you get these services Out of Network Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing You pay \$0 for Medicare- covered opioid treatment program services.
-Services may require that your provider get prior authorization (approval in advance).
+Services that are covered for you What you must pay when you get these services Out of Network Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the You pay \$0 for Medicare- covered opioid treatment program services.
+Not a covered benefit. following services: U.S. Food and Drug Administration (FDA)- approved opioid agonist and antagonist medication- assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Services may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.
-Not a covered benefit.
-Intake activitiesPeriodic assessments " Medicare Part B Drugs " for more information.
-Osteoporosis testing - see "Bone mass measurement" OTC - see "Over-the-counter"
+Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Note: Please see " Medicare Part B Drugs " for more information.